Exercises for Over 50 and Out of Shape – Introduction

 Working out is much easier when you are not fighting the extra weight you carry on your body, especially for older adults.

-The synergy created by moving your body and using the following 5 simple steps of the Hashi Mashi Diet + Exercise plan will help you lean out faster than you ever thought possible.
+The synergy created by moving your body and using the following five simple steps of the Hashi Mashi Diet + Exercise plan will help you lean out faster than you ever thought possible.

-Step 1.
-Establish a set routine meal pattern, three meals, and one snack a day, about 3 to 4 hours apart.
+Establish a set routine meal pattern, three meals and one snack a day, about 3 to 4 hours apart.

-Step 4.
-‘Crowd out’ junk food by focusing on real food.
+‘Crowd out’ junk food by focusing on eating real food.